alibaba/arthas/site/docs/en/doc/tunnel.md

 ![](/images/tunnel-server-agents.png)

-### Authority Management
+### Security and Privilege Management

+**It is strongly recommended not to expose the tunnel server directly to the public network.**

-At present, the tunnel server does not have special authority management.
-Users need to develop their own and authenticate the app name.
+Currently tunnel server does not have special permission management

+1. Users need to develop by themselves and authenticate the app name.
+2. If the management page is opened, security measures need to be added.

 ### Cluster Management